taylorak/play-example-form/README.md

 Issues
 ------

-While this code works and is relatively easy to understand, there are at least two issues with it that I can see:
+While this code works and is pretty easy to understand, there are at least two design problems with it that I can see:

   * Verbosity.
 It's kind of a drag to have two representations for a Student, one as a model and one as a backing class for forms.
 I know that I presented this as a feature, but at the end of the day it's born of necessity.
-Maybe Play will evolve one day to support composite entities (i.e. a Student that contains a List of Hobbies) in which display, binding, and validation can be done easily and understandably, but that day is not here yet.
-(I challenged the Play community to do it, and Jason's version was the only working answer.)
+Maybe Play will evolve one day to support composite entities (i.e. a Student that contains a List of Hobbies) in which display, binding, and validation can be done easily and understandably with a single class, but that day does not appear to be here yet.

   * Integrity.
 The current code encapsulates validation in the StudentFormData class, and certain methods (such as Student.makeInstance) must assume that they are being passed a valid StudentFormData instance.
-These kind of assumptions are worrisome, and annotation-based constraints could remove that problem.
-Annotation-based constraints also offer the potential to simultaneously apply to both the database model and the form validation, which is really nice.
-It's too bad that annotation-based validation just doesn't work for this simple example application.
-Maybe some future version of Play will get it working.
+That kind of assumption is worrisome, and annotation-based constraints could avoid it.
+Annotation-based constraints also offer the potential to simultaneously apply to both the database model and the form validation, which would be really nice.
+It's too bad that no one has yet gotten annotation-based validation to work for this kind of simple situation.
+Maybe that will change in future.

+Note: I played around for a while with [Custom Data Binding](http://www.playframework.com/documentation/2.0/JavaForms).
+I could not get it to work.

 Acknowledgements
 ----------------